 The perfect relationship begins long before you’ve met that special someone.
-Take these seven suggestions to heart and begin working on you so that you can prepare for the perfect relationship in the future.
+Take these 7 suggestions to heart and begin working on you so that you can prepare for the perfect relationship in the future.

 Before you can find that perfect someone, you have to feel prepared to find him or her.
 So many people enter into relationships only to find that they are dating the wrong person.
 This often happens because we make some pivotal mistakes when we are single and seeking a romantic relationship.